Resources

 Option 1: Google Colab

-Option 2: Code in the Cloud from Anaconda
+Option 3: Code in the Cloud from Anaconda

 Anaconda also provides an environment that you can use to install and use Python and its packages.
-If you just want to have access to a Jupyter notebook and play around with learning and light use of Python, this could be a possibility.
+If you just want to have access to a Jupyter notebook and play around with learning and light use of Python, this could be another possibility.
 You will have to create an account with Anaconda.

 Install Python on your personal machine